trawick/emptyhammock-contact/README.md

   `errors` attribute, if set, is rendered.
   This will happen automatically unless your template lays out the form manually.

+## Enabling SMS notification via Twilio

+* Install the `twilio` package from PyPI.
+* Configure values for these keys in `CONTACT_SETTINGS`:  `twilio-account-sid`, `twilio-auth-token`, `sms-from` (Twilio-provided phone number), and `sms-to` (admin's cell phone number in the same format).
+You can also set a value for `sms-body` to override the default message.
+* Add code in your project to call `e_contact.utils.notify()` at an appropriate interval.
+This will mark all Contacts submitted since the last call as "notified" and send a single SMS.

 ## Support